 El Banco de Oaxaca

-The new bank, though autonomous, continued to function as a branch, with the same manager, premises (at 1a calle Armenta y López), account holders and using the Banco Oriental de México notes until their own were delivered.
+The new bank operated from 15 November 1902.
+Though autonomous, it continued to function as a branch, with the same manager, premises (at 1a calle Armenta y López), account holders and using the Banco Oriental de México notes until their own were delivered.

-Branch offices were opened in Istmo, Ocotlán, Puerto Angel, Salina Cruz, Tehuantepeca small city but with future promise.
+Branch offices were opened in Ocotlán, Puerto Angel, Salina Cruz, Tehuantepec (Istmo)a small city but with future promise.
 The branch opened on 31 July 1905 with Francisco Guzmán as manager and Rafael Silva as cajero-contador.
 Silva was replaced at the start of 1907 by Carlos Trinker, Guillermo’s son and Tuxtepec.